aksh-josh/parshva-jeweller-vto/README.md

 - **frontend**: a React (Vite) app — catalog browsing, the try-on camera page, cart, wishlist, login, admin panel
-- **backend**: a Python (Flask) API — serves the catalog, runs the try-on/overlay engine, the recommendation engine, and auth
+- **backend**: a Python (Flask) API — serves the catalog, runs the try-on/overlay engine, the Suggestion engine, and auth
 - **database**: MySQL, storing users, products, cart, and wishlist

 The frontend never talks to the database directly.
 It calls the backend's API (things